New York Sales and Use Tax & Audit Guide

 Determining Local Sales and Use Tax Rates in New York

-New York’s base or statewide sales tax rate is 4.00%.
-However, other taxing authorities, like counties, cities, school districts, or transit authorities can also impose a sales tax.
-So, the total sales and use tax rate for a given sale equals the state rate plus all applicable local taxes.
+Base or statewide sales tax rate in New York is 4%.
+But counties, cities, school districts, and transit authorities can also charge a sales tax.
+So, the total sales and use tax rate for a given sale is the sum of the state rate and any local taxes that apply.

-In New York, all taxable sales made within the Metropolitan Commuter Transportation District (MCTD) is subject to an additional 0.375% tax.
+In New York, a 0.375% tax is added to all taxable sales made within the Metropolitan Commuter Transportation District (MCTD).

 I Should Have Collected New York Sales Tax, But I Didn’t